-- 024. Acceptable Intern or Resident Training Program.
+031. Acceptable Intern or Resident Training Program.
 A medical training program or course of medical study that has been approved by the LCME, Council on Medical Education or COCA of the AOA.
-(3-28-23) - 032.
-Acceptable Post Graduate Training Program.
-A post graduate medical training program or course of medical study that has been approved by the ACGME or AOA.
-(3-28-23) - 02.
+(3-28-23) 042.
+Acceptable Postg-Graduate Training Program.
+A post-graduate medical training program or course of medical study that has been approved by the ACGME or AOA.
+(3-28-23) 02.
 Medical Practice Act.
 Title 54, Chapter 18, Idaho Code.
+(3-28-23) Commented [RS2]: Duplicative of I.C.
+54-1801.
 151. DEFINITIONS RELATING TO SUPERVISING AND DIRECTING PHYSICIANS.

-- O1.
-Athletic Trainer.
+01. Athletic Trainer.
 A person who has met the qualifications for licensure as set forth in Title 54, Chapter 39, Idaho Code, is licensed under that chapter, and carries out the practice of athletic training under the direction of a designated Idaho licensed physician, registered with the Board.
-(3-28-23) - 042.
+(3-28-23) 05.
+Cosmetic Treatment.
+An aesthetic treatment prescribed by a physician for a patient that uses prescriptive medical/cosmetic devices or products to penetrate or alter human tissue.
+(3-28-23) 062.
 Directing Physician.
 A designated Idaho licensed physician, registered with the Board pursuant to this chapter and Title 54, Chapter 39, Idaho Code, who oversees the practice of athletic training and is responsible for the athletic training services provided by the athletic trainer.
 This chapter does not authorize the practice of medicine or any of its branches by a person not so licensed by the Board.
-(3-28-23) - 053.
+(7-1-24) 07.
+Incisive.
+The power and quality of cutting of human tissue.
+(3-28-23) 083.
 Medical Personnel.
-An individual who provides cosmetic treatments using prescriptive medical/cosmetic devices and products that are exclusively non-incisive or non-ablative under the direction and supervision of a supervising physician registered with the Board, pursuant to the applicable Idaho statutes and the applicable rules promulgated by the Board.
+An individual who, under the direction and supervision of a supervising physician, pursuant to the applicable Idaho statutes and the applicable rules promulgated by the Board, provides cosmetic treatments to patients using prescriptive medical/cosmetic devices and products that are exclusively non-incisive or non-ablative under the direction and supervision of a supervising physician, pursuant to the applicable Idaho statutes and the applicable and supervision of a supervising physician (7-1-24) (7-1-24) cal Personnel below, so moved to 001.
+Scope.